 Basically, the way I got into skating was through surfing.
 I was ten years old cruising on the sidewalks in Santa Monica, skating down to the beach, checking out the chicks and checking the waves.
 In between surf sessions, I was into sidewalk surfing.

 Yeah, it was either that or ride your bike with your skateboard on the handlebars like we used to do at Revere.

 Talk about your mom and dad.

 My mom and dad got divorced when I was ten.
 My mom was always really supportive.
 She was cool.
 She was a lot like your mom.
 She said, “Do whatever you want to do as long as you get an education”.
 She was cool like that.
-But my brother and sister moved in with my mom so I ended up going to live with my Dad.
-And he worked a lot, so I was basically a latch key kid.
-So, I used to hang out at the Boys Club a lot.
-And there were a few guys there like the Earhart brothers that surfed.
+But my brother and sister moved in with my mom, so I ended up going to live with my Dad.
+He worked a lot, so I was basically a latch key kid, so I used to hang out at the Boys Club a lot.
+There were a few guys there like the Earhart brothers that surfed.
 We all surfed the north side of Santa Monica pier.

 There used to be that left there off that restaurant.